 REL 200 Introduction to Biblical Studies (or any other departmental course in biblical studies)

 REL 240 World Religions: General Introduction

 REL 320 Emergence of Christian Thought

 REL 321 Modern and Contemporary Christian Thought

-Students who major in religious studies may select their elective courses, in concert with their academic adviser, from the department's regular course offerings, international study, January Term courses (no more than two), independent study courses, or the Collegiate Seminarians Program.
+Students who major in religious studies may select their elective courses, in concert with their academic advisor, from the department’s regular course offerings, international courses, January Term courses (no more than two), or independent study courses.